tschieggm/bluebikes-importer/README.md

 and process the bluebikes data depending on your machine and internet connection.*

 You should be able to vist datasette at the following address: http://localhost:8001/

+## Insert Approach
+The application starts by downloading and unzipping all CSV data from the bluebikes S3 bucket.

+Once the files exist locally, they will be evenly distributed by size across a number of workers (1:1 with CPU cores).
+Each worker will insert all of its responsible rides into an in-memory SQLite database.

+After all files have been processed, each worker will open a connection to the file based database file and copy it's in memory contents.

+This approach enabled **79.5s** build, download, and import, and startup time on my local machine.
+I'm sure there are faster ways to do it, but this seemed to capture some of the wisdom online.